Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Numerical results

 While \eqref{eq:pac_posterior} coincides with a pseudo-likelihood type approach, \citet{bissiri16} derives the formula as a coherent and optimal update from a decision theoretic perspective.

 Here we consider a binary classification problem with an error-rate loss:

 where $y_i \in \{-1, 1\}$, $\bm{x}_i$ is a vector of predictors, and $\bm{\beta}$ is a regression coefficient.
-The target distribution of the form \eqref{eq:pac_posterior} based on the loss function \eqref{eq:error_rate_loss} is suggested as a challenging test case for an MCMC algorithm by \citet{chopin17}.
-We use the SECOM data from UCI machine learning repository, which records various sensor data that can be used to predict the production quality (pass or fail) of a semi-conductor.
-We first removed the predictors with more than 20 missing cases and then removed the observations that still had missing predictors, leaving us 1,477 cases with 376 predictors.
-All the predictors were then normalized and the regression coefficients $\beta_i$'s were given $\normal(0, 1)$ priors.
+The target distribution of the form \eqref{eq:pac_posterior} based on the loss function \eqref{eq:error_rate_loss} is suggested as a challenging test case by \citet{chopin17}.
+We use the \textsc{SECOM} data from the \textsc{UCI} machine learning repository, which records various sensor data that can be used to predict the production quality of a semi-conductor, measured as ``pass'' or ``fail.''
+We first remove the predictors with more than 20 missing cases and then remove the observations that still had missing predictors, leaving 1,477 cases with 376 predictors.
+All the predictors are normalized and the regression coefficients $\beta_i$'s are given $\normal(0, 1)$ priors.
+Figure~\ref{fig:pac_bayes_posterior_conditional} illustrates the complexity of the target distribution.

-\citet{chopin17} presents a wide range of algorithms to approximate or sample from a posterior distribution of binary classification problems, but none of them except random-walk Metropolis seems to apply to the target distribution of interest here --- Figure~\ref{fig:pac_bayes_posterior_conditional} shows the conditional density of the intercept parameter as an illustration.
-Their numerical results also indicated that, after accounting for computational cost, none of the more complex algorithms consistently outperform Metropolis even for a parameter space of dimension as large as 180.
-We therefore compare DHMC to Metropolis with a proposal covariance matrix proportional to the empirical posterior covariance estimated by $10^5$ iterations of DHMC.
-The scaling of the proposal covariance as suggested by \citet{haario01} resulted in an acceptance probability of less than 4\%, so we scaled the proposal covariance to achieve the acceptance probability of 0.234 with stochastic optimization \citep{andrieu08}.
-We also run Metropolis-within-Gibbs that updates one parameter at a time with the acceptance probability calibrated to be around 0.44 as recommended in \citet{gelman96}.
-We run DHMC for $10^4$ iterations, Metropolis for $10^7$ iterations, and Metropolis-within-Gibbs for $5 \times 10^4$ iterations from stationarity.
+In tuning the proposal covariance of Metropolis for this example, adaptive Metropolis performed so poorly that we instead use $10^5$ iterations of \dhmc{} to estimate the posterior covariance.
+Scaling the proposal covariance for random-walk Metropolis according to \citet{roberts97} resulted in an acceptance probability of less than 0.04, so we scaled the proposal covariance to achieve the acceptance probability of 0.234 with stochastic optimization \citep{andrieu08}.
+We also found the posterior correlation to be very modest in this example, with the ratio of the largest to smallest eigenvalues of the estimated posterior covariance matrix being $46 \approx 6.8^2$.
+This suggested that coordinate-wise updates may be competitive, so we implemented Metropolis-within-Gibbs as an additional benchmark.
+The parameters are updated one at a time with the acceptance rate calibrated around 0.44 as recommended in \citet{gelman96}.
+We run \dhmc{} for $10^4$ iterations, Metropolis for $10^7$ iterations, and Metropolis-within-Gibbs for $5 \times 10^4$ iterations from stationarity.